robmadole/jig-plugins/woops/tests/expect.rst

-Whoops
+woops
 ======

 This plugin is intended to catch some of the sillier things we as developers when we are either in a hurry or haven't reviewed our code carefully enough.

-The name "Whoops" comes from the common response when someone tells you that you accidentally committed a file that contains the following:
+The name "woops" comes from the common response when someone tells you that you accidentally committed a file that contains the following:

 The plugin is heavily inspired by George Bandl's work with